Mijingo/docs/en/templating/variables/categorymodel.md

 ### `getAncestors( distance )`

-Returns an {entry:templating/elementcriteriamodel:link} prepped to return the category’s ancestors (if it lives in a Structure section).
+Returns the category’s ancestors (if it lives in a Structure section).
 You can limit it to only return ancestors that are up to a certain distance away by passing the distance as an argument.

 ### `getChildren()`

-Returns an {entry:templating/elementcriteriamodel:link} prepped to return the category’s children.
-(This is an alias for `getDescendants(1)`)
+Returns the category’s children.
+This is an alias for `getDescendants(1)`.

 ### `getDescendants( distance )`

-Returns an {entry:templating/elementcriteriamodel:link} prepped to return the category’s descendants.
+Returns the category’s descendants.
 You can limit it to only return descendants that are up to a certain distance away by passing the distance as an argument.

 ### `getGroup()`

-Returns a [CategoryGroupModel]({entry:templating/categorygroupmodel}) object representing the category’s group.
+Returns a [CategoryGroupModel](en/templating/variables/categorygroupmodel.md) object representing the category’s group.

 ### `getLink()`